hugoh/reel/README.md

 Reel doesn't do any of that.
 It doesn't need to.
 It offers a much simpler way to think about managing your fish shell plugins.
-The power of Reel is that it's a plugin manager that shows you don't really even need a plugin manager.
+The power of Reel is that it's a plugin manager that shows that maybe you don't really even need a plugin manager.
+Or at least not a very fancy one.
 Let me show you what I mean.

 The way Reel works is that it stores any plugins you clone from git in the `~/.config/fish/plugins` folder.